 This class of engine was developed under the BR modernisation plan of 1955.
 British Rail, the Type 2 evolving from one of the more successful prototypes and went into production.
 No. D5209 was built by BR at Derby in 1963 and went new to Toton Depot in Nottinghamshire.
 After 24 years service it was withdrawn from Crewe on 24the March 1987.

-25 059 has been missing for over a year being withdrawn for heavy body repairs but returned to service in 2016.
+25 059 was missing from action for over a year being withdrawn for heavy body repairs but returned to service in 2016.